Alfred Hugenberg: Opposition to the Young Plan and work with the Nazis

+Leadership failures

-Hitler was able to use Hugenberg to push himself into the political mainstream, and once the Young Plan was passed by referendum, Hitler promptly ended his links with Hugenberg.
-Leopold noted that Hugenberg's polarizing strategy to divide Germany into two blocs had starting with the Young Plan referendum worked successfully, but the man who benefitted was not Hugenberg as intended, but rather Hitler.
+Hitler was able to use Hugenberg to push himself into the political mainstream, and once the Young Plan was passed by the Reichstag, Hitler promptly ended his links with Hugenberg.
+Leopold noted that Hugenberg's polarizing strategy to divide Germany into two blocs had, starting with the Young Plan referendum, worked successfully, but the man who benefitted was not Hugenberg as intended, but rather Hitler.
 Hitler publicly blamed Hugenberg for the failure of the campaign, but he retained the links with big business that the committee had allowed him to cultivate, and this began a process of the business magnates deserting the DNVP for the Nazis.
 Hitler's handling of the affair was marred by one thing, and that was the premature announcement in the Nazi press of his repudiation of the alliance with the Strasser brothers, whose left-wing economics were incompatible with Hugenberg's arch-capitalism.
-On 6 January 1930, Hugenberg was summoned to meet President Paul von Hindenburg, who told him that now the Young Plan had been passed, he had no more need for Müller, and he was planning to bring in a new "presidential" government very soon that would be "anti-parliamentary and anti-Marxist".
-Hindenburg explained the intention behind the "presidential" government that would be based on the "25/48/53 formula" (a reference to the articles in the constitution that made such a government possible) was to gradually end democracy and he wanted Hugenberg to be a cabinet minister in the new government.
-Much to Hindenburg's vexation, Hugenberg refused to take part, maintaining that he not be a cabinet minister in a government that paid reparations.
+On 6 January 1930, Hugenberg was summoned to meet President Paul von Hindenburg, who told him that now the Young Plan had been passed, he had no more need for Müller, and he was planning to bring in a new presidential government very soon that would be "anti-parliamentary and anti-Marxist".
+Hindenburg explained the intention behind the presidential government, which would be based on the "25/48/53 formula" (a reference to the articles in the constitution that made such a government possible), was to gradually end democracy, and he wanted Hugenberg to be a cabinet minister in the new government.
+Much to Hindenburg's vexation, Hugenberg refused to take part, maintaining that he would not be a cabinet minister in a government that paid reparations.